Janet Jackson, 54, Goes Shirtless In Black Fur Coat & Leather Pants In London

 Janet Jackson looked hotter than ever in her most recent Instagram snapshot.
 The singer, 54, thrilled her over 5.2 million followers when she posed seductively in a skimpy little outfit.

-In the sexy photo, Janet looked gorgeous as she opted to go shirtless underneath of a black fur coat.
+In the sexy photo, Janet looked gorgeous as she went shirtless underneath a black fur coat.
 The jacket fell below her knees and featured thick material.
 The sleeves were baggy over her arms, and the garment bunched around her neck.

 She pulled the coat open to expose her flat tummy and killer abs.
 She placed one hand on her bare stomach as she pushed her hip to the side.
 Janet also rocked a pair of clingy black leather pants.
 The bottoms featured an elastic waistline that fit snugly around her petite midsection.
 They also hugged her thighs.